partic2/pwart/README.md

 ## Test

-To run the test, your need WAT2WASM to compile wat file.
+To run the test, you need WAT2WASM to compile wat file.
 You can get it by compile [wabt](https://github.com/WebAssembly/wabt),Then
 ```
 export PWART_SOURCE_ROOT=<the project directory>
 export WAT2WASM=<the executable wat2wasm path>